NikitaChilkoti/Crowdstrike-outage-case-study/Failure.md

 ---

-# The Operational Side Of Technical Design
+## The Operational side Of Technical design

 One thing this outage highlighted very clearly is that technical architecture decisions always have operational consequences.